 By simply working with someone, you’re more likely to work longer and harder yourself.
 Collaboration helps you focus since you know you’re not alone on this task, making it feel less overwhelming.

 For the moments when you get stuck or are not sure what to do next, collaboration keeps you progressing as you work on the problem together.
 Working independently in these situations can often result in you stopping completely.

 20. Set a Deadline

-Setting a deadline can have a massive impact on your concentration.
-By making this small promise to yourself, you’ve created a target in your head you must meet.
+Setting a deadline can have a massive impact on your concentration and can help when you can’t focus.
+By making this small promise to yourself, you’ve created a target to be met.
 When you then have those moments of distraction, that deadline will pop into your head as a reminder for you to stay focused.

-To increase the impact of setting a deadline, tell a friend or work colleague what your deadline is and what you need to complete it.
-You’ll have an even greater reason to complete the task in hand because you won’t want to tell that friend you haven’t done it.
+To increase the impact of setting a deadline, tell a friend or work colleague what your deadline is.
+You’ll have an even greater reason to complete the task at hand because you won’t want to tell that friend you haven’t done it.